gdp-org/gd/README.md

 ---
 ## Installation

-Start with cloning godog:
+Start with cloning gd:

 ```
-> go get github.com/chuck1024/godog
+> go get github.com/chuck1024/gd
 ```

 ---
 ## Introduction

-GoDog is a basic framework implemented by golang, which is aiming at helping developers setup feature-rich server quickly.
+gd is a basic framework implemented by golang, which is aiming at helping developers setup feature-rich server quickly.

 The framework contains `config module`,`error module`,`net module` and `server module`.
 You can select any modules according to your practice.
 More features will be added later.
 I hope anyone who is interested in this work can join it and let's enhance the system function of this framework together.